 Most general transcription companies pay transcriptionists on an audio-per-minute rate.
 That means the rates mentioned above may vary depending on how many projects you accept and how fast you actually finish them.
 Just make sure to do your best on every transcription file assignment.
 The common practice is bonuses are granted to those who turn in high quality transcripts, and deductions are given to those who submit inferior outputs.

 General transcription services are heavily utilized by various industries, opening various transcribing opportunities to people with any type of expertise.
-Unlike in legal transcriptions involving stenographers or court reporters, careers in general transcription do not necessarily require a degree or strict qualifications - but of course, getting certifications would certainly help you gain an edge and strengthen your credibility in the transcription industry.
+Unlike in legal transcriptions involving stenographers or court reporters, careers in general transcription do not necessarily require a degree or strict qualifications, which opens this opportunity for practically anybody willing to put time into it.
+But of course, getting certifications would certainly help you gain an edge and strengthen your credibility in the transcription industry.
 Here are the different careers in general transcription you can explore and evaluate where you’re equipped the most:

 Entertainment transcription, also referred as media transcription, is mostly fast-paced as transcription agencies work with huge production houses (i.e. television, radio, or film) and independent producers, who utilize video captioning and multi-language subtitling to attract a wider audience reach and ultimately get higher ratings.
 The entertainment industry tends to request rush or quick turnaround files or give tight deadlines for transcriptions the most, as writers for documentaries and the like use transcripts as basis for scriptwriting, the same way video editors utilize its timestamps for editing.
 Thus, transcriptionists must be able to generate accurate transcripts in quick turnarounds to refrain production delays.